vinnicf/library/README.md

  -  Array to Store Books; DONE
  -  Constructor for the Book Object; DONE
- -  Function to Add Book Object to Library (array);
+ -  Function to Add Book Object to Library (array); DONE
- -  Form that receives data from user and connect it to the array with the above function;
+ -  Form that receives data from user and connect it to the array with the above function; DONE
- -  List the books on the page;
+ -  List the books on the page; DONE